-Mama, relax.
+Friend, relax.
 It doesn’t have to be that way.
 If you’ve been reading our posts for a while, you know that not all car seats are equal.
 Because of this, many frequent travelers have opted to get a special seat just for travel.
-This travel seat is usually FAA approved, lightweight, easy to install, and narrow enough for those 18 inch airplane seats.
+This travel seat is usually FAA-approved, lightweight, easy to install, and narrow enough for those 18-inch airplane seats.
 And, honestly, we think a car seat just for travel is a great idea!

-To help make your summer of travel a total blast and completely stress free (well, at least as stress free as possible!), we’ve made a list of the best car seats for air travel.
-Whether you’re looking for an infant seat, convertible seat, or a booster seat, we’ve got a comprehensive list of the best FAA approved car seats just for you.
+To help make your summer of travel a total blast and completely stress-free (well, at least as stress-free as possible!), we’ve made a list of the best car seats for air travel.
+Whether you’re looking for an infant seat, convertible seat, or a booster seat, we’ve got a comprehensive list of the best FAA-approved airplane car seats just for you.
 Check it out: